SETOPTS Verb - BBj

 7 $20$

-Formats XKEYED files, in addition to MKEYED files, for corruption recovery which allows the files to be easily recovered if corrupted.
+Formats XKEYED files, in addition to MKEYED files, for corruption recovery.
+This allows the files to be easily recovered if corrupted.

 8 $40$